In ‘Toon with Cartoonist Ricardo Caté

-“Ricardo Caté is truly a treasure – first he makes me laugh, then he makes me think,” says Monique Fragua (Jemez Pueblo), Vice President of Operations at IPCC.
+“Ricardo Caté is truly a treasure – first he makes me laugh, then he makes me think,” says Monique Fragua (Jemez Pueblo), Vice President of Commercial Enterprises at IPCC.
 “Mr. Caté has a truly unique way of looking at life and connecting all backgrounds to the very real struggles of Native America.
 This is something we work to achieve at our center through the exhibits and stories that we share.”

 “The Art Through Struggle Gallery is a unique space for dialogue on difficult subjects,” says Rachel Moore (Hopi), Curator of Exhibitions.
 “It’s a place to talk about the realities of what it is to be Pueblo, to be Native American, living today with the atrocities of both the past and present constantly surrounding us.
 Whether universally funny, niche funny, or controversial, Ricardo’s works in this exhibit reflect personal and shared experiences, making these difficult dialogues both accessible and authentic.”